mithublue/Shortcode-Maker/README.md

 * You can add shortcode of your own
 * Add attributes as many as you want with the ability to define default value
 * you can write PHP code in definition.
 To use code, use [php_code][/php_code] in your shortcode definition and place code inside it.

+ ## NEW FEATURE : PACKAGED SHORTCODES INCLUDED ! ##

+ With packaged shortcodes, you can add different widgets/UI elementns to your site now The elements are

+ * Tabs
+ * Accordion
+ * Table
+ * Panel
+ * Alert
+ * Heading
+ * Quote
+ * Button
+ * Spoiler
+ * List
+ * Highlight
+ * Restricted Content
+ * Note
+ * Youtube
+ * Vimeo
+ * Image
+ * Scheduler
+ * Post List
+ * Page List
+ * Post Meta Data
+ * Option
+ * Category List
+ * Menu

+ The plugin to help you make shortcode by yourself and get them listed in the wp tinymce editor to use them easily.

 ## Screenshots ##